bssgn1272/btmms/README.md

 to the appropriate values
-3) ensure that the config.php files is updated and is pointing to the correct log directory 4)open a we webbrowser and navigate to WEB_URL/Luggage_management/ where WEB_URL is the url used to access the webserver "
+3) ensure that the config.php files is updated and is pointing to the correct log directory 4)open a we web browser and navigate to WEB_URL/Luggage_management/ where WEB_URL is the url used to access the webserver "